Mayeu/mxl/README.md

 ## What mxl does

+- Always return the original e-mail if no modification happened
 - Add X-Label field if it is missing when adding a label
 - Add a label into the X-Label field
+- Remove a label from the X-Label field
-- Remove a X-Label field if the last label is removed
+- Remove the X-Label field if the last label is removed
 - Return the original e-mail untouched to stdout in any other case

 ## What mxl does not